-Expression Engine makes it easy to keep your page up-to-date and within FACS web standards.
-Below are the FACS web standards and guides on performing your tasks..
+Expression Engine makes it easy to keep your page updated and within FACS web standards.
+Below are the FACS web standards and guides on performing your tasks.

 Our website is managed by numerous content authors.
 A typical user journey spans pages managed by multiple authors.
 If we cooperative, these standards ensure that our readers get a unified and easy-to-use experience.

 This is the easy part: Just use fields as they're supposed to be used.
 This usually involves much less work than trying to be different or going overly-complicated with design.
 Each field has documentation with it telling you how it's used.

 If editing a page, simply edit in accordance with how it's already defined.

 If creating a new page, the FACS Web Team will collaborate with you on any new web page, so there's no guesswork as to how to create/maintain your page.

 From your public web page, click on "Edit Page" at the bottom right.
 (You can also see it on this page.)

 After you click "Edit Page," you'll find your content defined in one of these tabs: